shawnyama/zelda-timelines/src/data/GUIDE.md

 # Guide for adding a timeline

-This guide is the first file opened in the StackBlitz online dev environment so people can add timelines.
-What you'll mainly be busy with is editing a typescript file that describes your new timeline.
+This guide is the first file opened in the StackBlitz online development environment so people can contribute new timelines to https://zeldatimelines.link.
+You'll mainly be busy with editing a typescript file that describes your new timeline.
 You will be barely programming (you can do it!).

-## 1. Collect reference(s)
+## 1. Preparation
+1. In the panel with the website running, select "NEW" in the timeline selector.
+2. The sidebar on the left of the editor contains the website's folders and files.
+Open the `new.ts` file found in `src/data/timelines`.
+This file describes the "NEW" timeline you opened and is what you will be editing.

+## 2. References
+Before you create your timeline let's start with something easier to get comfortable with this.
+In this step you are editing the `metadata` variable which holds credits and references for your timeline.
+Fill in the properties with your info.
+This data will appear in the references which can be viewed by clicking the quotes icon button below the timeline selector.

+Some pointers:
+- When you save `new.ts` the site will reload so you'll have to re-open the references to see your changes.
+- To see examples of how this can be filled out you can check out the other files in `src/data/timelines`.
+- Make sure your string values are wrapped within `''`.
+- If you are inputting `null` for a certain property dont wrap it with `''` just plain `null`.
-It is highly recommended that you have reference(s) for where you found the timeline.
+- It is highly recommended that you have source(s) for where you found the timeline.
 Links from YouTube, Reddit or a forum thread are some examples.
-Collect them and keep them in handy for the submission step.

-If you don't have any references but remember where you saw the info (eg. private chat, can't find the link), note it down for the submission step (Step 3).

-If there are no references I will accept it and cite it as unknown.
+If you don't have any sources but remember where you saw the info (eg. private chat, can't find the link) input that in the `label` property and remove the `url` property like this `{label: 'private chat'}`.
+If there are no sources I will still accept it.
 Just keep in mind that this site is designed to minimally visualize timelines.
 Explaining the depths and nuances of a theory is not the goal of the site.
-That is the job of the references.
-A lack of references gives a lack of context which results in a weaker contribution.
+That is the job of the sources.
+A lack of sources gives a lack of context which results in a weaker contribution.

-## 2. Add timeline
+## 3. Add timeline
-### 2a.
+### 3a.
 How to write a new timeline
-1. In the panel with the website running, select "NEW TIMELINE" in the timeline dropdown.
-2. The sidebar on the left contains the website's folders and files.
-Open the `new.ts` file found in `src/data/timelines`.
-This file describes the "NEW TIMELINE" and is what you will be editing.
 3. By default `new.ts` contains a minimal example to get you started.
 The main pattern to notice here is how the `source` and `target` properties relate to each other.
 Every item/object in the list describes games or events that link to each other, one being the `source` and one being the `target`.
    - The values (games and events) that can be held in the `source` and `target` are defined in `src/data/events.ts`
      - Notice how the values are written in `new.ts`.
 A game always has `GameIds.` in front of it and a non-game event has `Events.` in front of it.
 These are enumerators and what follows them would be an enum member (eg. `GameIds.` can be followed by `SkywardSword`, `Events.` can be followed by `HyruleIsSealedAndThenFlooded`).